BACK TO YOU: DON HURST

-Exposure to diesel-engine exhaust has been linked to lung cancer.
+Exposure to diesel-engine exhaust has been linked to several chronic health issues including lung cancer.
 It’s estimated approximately 897,000 Canadians are exposed to diesel exhaust at their workplace yearly (source: CAREX Canada).

-To help prevent or reduce the number of illnesses related to chemical exposures due to vehicle exhaust in your workplace, SAFE Work Manitoba’s chemical monitoring service will conduct monitoring for companies to generate data they can use to make better decisions toward reducing workplace exposure.
+To help prevent/reduce the number of illnesses related to chemical exposures due to vehicle exhaust in your workplace, SAFE Work Manitoba’s chemical monitoring service will conduct free of charge monitoring for companies to generate data they can use to make better decisions toward reducing workplace exposure.

 The chemicals that will be monitored, which can be components of diesel and gas-engine exhaust, are carbon dioxide (CO2), carbon monoxide (CO), hydrogen sulfide (H2S), nitric oxide (NO), and nitrogen dioxide (NO2).